<><><><><><><><><><><><><><><> National Initiative

 Solid groundwork has been laid by our earlier initiative for New Directions for Student and Learning Supports and the work in 2015.

-We want the interchange to play a major role in elevating school improvement policy discussions about ending the marginalization of student and learning supports.
-The timing is critical as states and districts pursue higher curriculum standards and transition to more local control under the reauthorized Elementary and Secondary Education Act (ESEA).
+The timing is critical as states and districts pursue higher curriculum standards and transition to more local control under the Every Student Succeeds Act (ESSA).

-With passage of the Every Student Succeeds Act, the focus is on greater subgroup accountability, adding “nonacademic” accountability indicators, and how resources are distributed.
-Of particular relevance to addressing barriers to learning and teaching and re-engaging disconnected students, the reauthorization replaces what has been described as a maze of programs with a “Student Support and Academic Enrichment Grant” that provides states and districts with flexibility in how students and families are assisted.
+Of particular relevance to addressing barriers to learning and teaching and re-engaging disconnected students, the reauthorization of ESEA replaces what has been described as a maze of programs with a “Student Support and Academic Enrichment Grant” that provides states and districts with flexibility in how students and families are assisted.

-During 2016, we will increase our Center's support for those pioneering state and district initiatives already implementing learning supports as a third component of school improvement policy, as well as coaching and providing technical assistance for those who indicate a desire to move forward.
-In addition to the new book, our Center is revising and adding to our online free resources – including professional development activities, powerpoints, implementation resources, and the System Change Toolkit.
+During 2016, we have been increasing our Center's support for those pioneering state and district initiatives already implementing learning supports as a third component of school improvement policy, as well as coaching and providing technical assistance for those who indicate a desire to move forward.
+In addition to the new book, our Center is revising and adding to our online free resources – including professional development activities, powerpoints, and implementation resources.

 And, of course, we continue to provide free online technical assistance and coaching on request.
 See info